Djensonsan/Distributed-Applications-Project/README.md

 In this demo we will use various Jakarta EE features and consume them through an Angular front-end.
 The application server used is Payara, the server does require some configuration in order for all functionalities to work.
 An Azure MySQL database was used to store the entities.

+This project was part of the course "Distributed Applications", taught at Campus GroepT, KU Leuven.

+## Application Idea
+The idea of this project was to make a custom e-commerce webshop in Jakarta EE with an Angular Frontend

 ## Installation